mtheadley/SystemHealthPreso/PITCHME.md

 ### Easy, right?

-- Let's go back to our pratical example...and I am partially biased, EngageTV... |
+- Let's go back to our pratical example... |
+- I am partially biased, so we will use EngageTV... |

 ---